Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Result:

 Key move: Lila skipped perfection.
-Two metrics require a manual CSV upload weekly (5 minutes).
-Acceptable trade-off vs. building custom integrations (would take 8+ hours).
+Two metrics require a manual CSV upload weekly (5 minutes), which is an acceptable trade-off compared to spending 8+ hours building custom integrations.

 Do this: